-1. All team members are asked to be available to augment the staffing for high holy day services or public events not on the morning of Shabbat.
+1. All team members are asked to be available to augment the staffing for special services or public events outside regular service times.

-- 2. If a team member has an unexpected conflict, e.g., illness, family needs, etc., and would thus be unable to fulfill a scheduled assignment, then notify the Security Team Leader (currently Blaine Robison, 913-341-1195; rbr1946@everestkc.net). - 3.
+- Date - 2.
+If a team member has an unexpected conflict, e.g., illness, family needs, etc., and would thus be unable to fulfill a scheduled assignment, then notify the Security Team Leader by email, phone or text. - 3.
 For planned absences it would be best to contact one of the others on the team as soon as possible and make arrangements to trade scheduled services. - 4.
-Team members will not participate in dance circles or the line dance while on duty, but give full attention to their responsibilities.
+Team members will not participate in other activities or religious duties while on duty, but give full attention to their responsibilities.